 Phase 4: Cost Considerations

-By the centralized stage, your organization likely has the resources to handle insourcing for translation maintenance.
+By the centralized stage, your organization likely has the ability to leverage internal resources for translation maintenance.
 Monthly costs level out or begin to decline in the Centralized phase because most costs are associated with the initial setup phase and translation/localization of target pages into target languages.
 The Centralized phase occurs after most of the translation work is completed, and continuous translation and translation memory come into play.

 Phase 5: Expert